Gregjarvez/mrgregory.dev/src/pages/articles/set-timeout/index.md

 Okay, I said earlier that setTimeout was variadic.
 So what exactly is a **variadic function**.
 A **variadic function** is a function that takes an indefinite number of arguments.
 Yeah that is it 😅.
 There are some variadic functions in javascript, A lot of which you use every 😄. `console.log`, `Array.of`, `Array.concat`, `Object.assign`, and of course `setTimeout` to name a few.
-If you had to write a signature for this type of function it would look like this.
+If you had to write a signature for this type of function it would look something like this.

 ```typescript
 declare function iAmVariadic(...args: unknown[]): unknown;